-Answer all questions using the attached template.
-See details below.
+Answer all questions using the template that is on the website.
+The details for accessing and using it are below.

-- 1. (12%) QGIS (also known as Quantum GIS) is a user-friendly open source Geographic Information System (GIS) that runs on Linux, Unix, Mac OSX, and Windows.
+- 1. (6%) QGIS (also known as Quantum GIS) is a user-friendly open source Geographic Information System (GIS) that runs on Linux, Unix, Mac OSX, and Windows.
 It is licensed under the GNU General Public License.
 QGIS lets you browse and create map data on your computer.
 It supports many common spatial data formats (e.g. ESRI ShapeFile, geotiff).
 You can learn more about it from the QGIS homepage.
 Your first step is to visit the homepage and answer the following questions: - (a) What is a GIS?
-Find the description of a GIS in the documentation on the site and summarize in a sentence or two how it is defined there. - (b) Who are the people guiding this project?
-Specifically how many people are on its Board, and who is the Chair of the Board? - (c) The developers hold annual meetings in various European cities.
-List the most recent four cities in which they met, and in which years. - (d) What are the names of the top-level namespaces in this project?
+Find the description of a GIS in the documentation on the site and summarize in a sentence or two how it is defined there. - (b) What are the names of the top-level namespaces in this project?
 You will have to navigate around the site to find the answer to this question. - 2.
-(12%) Open Hub is a website that allows people to search for meta-data about open source projects such as QGIS.
-Visit the Open Hub page and search for the page describing QGIS.
-Answer the following questions using the Open Hub data: - (a) How many people have contributed to QGIS? - (b) How many commits have been made? - (c) How many lines of code are in the project? - (d) In what language is it mostly written? - 3.
-(6%) The source code for QGIS is available on GitHub.
-Go to the GitHub website and find the QGIS repository. - (a) What are the steps that you followed to find the download page for the repository?
-Write these steps as a sequence of instructions that someone could follow to find this page.
+(9%) Open Hub is a website that allows people to search for meta-data about open source projects such as QGIS.
+Visit the Open Hub page and enter QGIS in the search bar to search for the page describing QGIS.
+Answer the following questions using the currently available Open Hub data: - (a) How many people have contributed to QGIS? - (b) How many commits have been made? - (c) How many lines of code are in the project? - 3.
+(3%) The source code for QGIS is available on GitHub.
+Go to the GitHub website, enter QGIS in the search bar, and find the qgis/QGIS repository.
+Why are the numbers of contributors and commits different from those on the Open Hub page? - 4.
+(12%) The QGIS code has an implementation of a priority queue.
+Find the header file and the implementation file for the PriorityQueue class.
+Download the two files.
+(If you have disk space, you can clone the entire repository but this is unnecessary.)
+Answer the following questions: - (a) In what namespace is this class? - (b) Is the code for the PriorityQueue authored by the project organization, or is it third-party? - (c) What type of software license does it have?